akarlinsky/world_mortality/README.md

 ### Brazil (monthly)
 2015 to 2017: UNData - http://data.un.org/Data.aspx?d=POP&f=tableCode%3a65%3bcountryCode%3a76%3brefYear%3a2015%2c2016%2c2017&c=2,3,6,8,10,12,13,14&s=_countryEnglishNameOrderBy:asc,refYear:desc,areaCode:asc&v=1
-2019 to 2020: Brazilian Population Registry: https://transparencia.registrocivil.org.br/registros
+2019 onward: Brazilian Population Registry: https://transparencia.registrocivil.org.br/registros

 Note: The Brazilian Population Registry has data for monthly mortality in 2018, but it is significantly lower than UNData counts for previous years.
 This is possibly due to under-reporting in the Registry in early years.
 We chose not to include 2018 Brazilian currently.